-Somewhere in the world-

 Kaidus calmed himself and switched his left sword into a reverse grip before dashing at the old man again with a new plan in mind.

 He rushed forward and threw his right sword at the man’s head.
 The sword was quickly deflected and sent flying.
 Kaidus jumped up and slashed upward with his remaining sword.
 The old man twisted his own sword down and blocked the attack.
 Following the block, Kaidus attempted to knee the old man in midair, but his knee got caught by the old man’s free hand.

-The old man had enough strength in the single arm to support his body, and Kaidus leaned forward to offset his body from falling backwards.
-He grinned.
+Correctly judging that old man had enough strength in the single arm to support his weight, Kaidus leaned forward to offset his body from falling backwards and grinned.
 He reached up and caught the sword he threw earlier, instantly planting it straight down into the man’s shoulder as he leaned forward.

 The match was over.
 The objective had been accomplished.